The Magic Fish: Synopsis

 The book is separated into three fairytales with the main story about a son and his mother woven through.

 Tiến Phong, a young Vietnamese boy born in America, practices English with his mother Helen, or of her Vietnamese name Hiến, by reading fairy tales together.
-The first fairy tale is Tattercoats, it tells the story of a young girl sold to an old mythical man from the sea by her father.
+The first fairy tale is an adaptation of Tattercoats and Allerleirauh, it tells the story of a young girl sold to an old mythical man from the sea by her father.
 She runs away with the help of her aunt.
 She ends up hired at a castle as a kitchen errand boy and forms a relationship with the prince of the castle as his best friend.
 She attends balls in secret, and the prince unknowingly falls in love with her.
 It is a pretty straightforward European tale with some Vietnamese influence.
 In the main story, Tiến struggles to come out as gay to his friend, Julian, who he has a crush on, and his parents, fearing they will react poorly.
 His mom learns of her mother's worsening health.
 Helen feels guilty for not being in Vietnam to support her mom and her family.
 This leads her to remember her immigration journey with her husband.
 This section ends with Helen receiving a phone call announcing her mother's death.